 'Meet My Hamilton': An intergenerational social program

-In all MIRA-led virtual intergenerational activities, students will share time and engage with a community member over the age of 65 over video-conferencing during the Winter Term.
-Programming will include casual conversations, as well as organized games and programs, and provide opportunities to explore various topics and activities together.
-MIRA will organize the activities and students will be provided with a brief orientation to best facilitate making these connections.
+During these virtual intergenerational activities, students will engage with community members aged 65+ over video-conferencing.
+Programming will include casual conversation, as well as organized games and programs, and provide opportunities to explore various topics and activities together.
+MIRA will organize the activities in partnership with students on experiential learning placements from the Department of Health Aging and Society.
+Participants will be provided with a brief orientation and welcome video to best facilitate making these connections.

 Ultimately, we hope that this programming will give students and their conversation partners a chance to establish new friendships and learn from each other’s life experiences.

-This program is open to any undergraduate student currently enrolled at McMaster University.
-This program may be of particular interest to students who are interested in community engagement, volunteering and leadership, healthy aging and working with older adults.
-However, even if your area of focus doesn’t include any of the above, ‘Meet My Hamilton’ offers a unique opportunity for any students looking to meet new people in the Hamilton community.
+This program is open to any undergraduate or graduate student currently enrolled at McMaster University.
+This program may be of particular appeal to students who are interested in community engagement, volunteering and leadership, healthy aging and working with older adults.
+However, even if your area of focus doesn’t include any of the above, ‘Meet My Hamilton’ offers a unique opportunity for any student looking to meet new people in the Hamilton community.

-The winter session of the program will begin January 2020 and will take place every other week, from January to April.
-Programming will be offered in two time slots, on Wednesday and Thursday from 4:30 to 5:30 p.m.
-While we expect most people will want to chat for around 45 minutes to an hour, online programming allows everyone the flexibility to chat a little longer if you’d like as well!
+The fall session of the program will begin the second week of September (Sept.
+13-17) and will take place every other week, from September to December.
+Participants are welcome to continue with the program in the winter semester as well.
+Program dates and times will be announced in the middle of August.
+While we expect most people will want to chat for around 45 minutes to an hour, online programming allows everyone the flexibility to chat a little longer as well!

 Meet My Hamilton’ will be offered through Zoom where students and community members will have the option to participate through video or phone.